F2 sorts out Compliance Requirements for you

-Manufacturers contact F2 Labs from around the world to ask for assistance with EU regulations.
+Manufacturers contact F2 Labs from around the world for assistance with EU regulations.
 While F2 Labs primarily focuses on electro-mechanical devices, including medical devices, we have also assisted many people with an understanding of what is legally required.

 In this case the device is DC powered and is below the voltage levels of the LVD 2014/35/EU scope.
 The LVD is applicable as per Article 1, paragraph 2: